akshay1dhingra/cryptocurrency-cli-app/blog.md

 LOG: My objects are not communicating properly. @all_coins is bringing up nested arrays.

 LOG: list_coins method now working properly and printing out an index list of top 100 coin names.
 Trying to see if I can print out just top 15 coins.
 If I decide not do go that route, this method is now 100% functioning its proper intention.

+LOG: fixed the issues causing the project to pass its requirements. the Gem is functional.